michaelsinghurse/worktest/README.md

 - How you intend to solve the problem
 - Practical details about your implementation (e.g. what language you are using)

-Be sure to include instructions for each challenge on how to build and run the program for evaluation. _**If I cannot run your code, I cannot evaluate you effectively.**_ Instructions for macOS, Linux, or Windows acceptable.
+Be sure to include any written notes used in your solution and instructions for each challenge on how to build and run the program for evaluation. _**If I cannot run your code, I cannot evaluate you effectively.**_ Instructions for macOS, Linux, or Windows acceptable.

 Fork this repository and deliver your code and written materials by committing to the repositories and emailing me the link to your repo (levi@rogoag.com).
 I